faunna/Data-Structures/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Always trying to be excellent.
+Why not?

 Examples of unacceptable behavior by participants include: